Nilesh1409/documant-chat/README.md

 ### Challenge: Responsive File Preview

 **Solution**: Developed a responsive file preview system that works across devices and supports multiple file formats.

-## 📊 Scalability Considerations

-- **Database Indexing**: Optimized queries for large document collections
-- **Pagination**: Implemented for large data sets
-- **Lazy Loading**: For improved performance with large document libraries
-- **Caching**: Strategic caching for frequently accessed data

-This project was developed as part of a coding exercise with the following requirements:

-- Build a document management application with Next.js/React frontend
-- Implement user authentication and role-based access control
-- Create document upload, versioning, and permission management
-- Develop an admin dashboard for user and document management
-- Build a Q&A interface for document querying
-- Ensure code modularity, testability, and maintainability
-- Focus on performance and scalability for large datasets